-As a dietitian, I am often asked, “What’s the best__ (bread, crackers, cereal…) for me to eat?”
-While there is no “best,” we want to offer you some “good-for-you” selections – and share some tips for how you can judge a food for yourself.
-As a general rule, the fewer ingredients – the better.
-That usually means it’s less processed.
-Check the label and see how the food fits in your calorie and carbohydrate (carb) budget and always aim to minimize sodium and saturated fat, while maximizing fiber.
-Certainly, taste is important.
-If you don’t like it – don’t bother!
+As a dietitian, I am often asked, “What’s the best __ (bread, crackers, cereal, you name it!) for me to eat?”
+While there is no “best,” I want to offer you some “good-for-you” selections – and share some tips that will help you judge a food for yourself.
+A few general guidelines– one, the fewer ingredients – the better.
+(That usually means it’s less processed.)
+Two, check the label and see how that option fits in your calorie and carbohydrate (carb) budget and always aim to minimize sodium and saturated fat, while maximizing fiber.
+Three, taste matters… if you don’t like it, don’t bother!
 The same with price.
 With so many different products available, these suggestions will give you an idea of what to look for.

 When choosing bread, look for choices that include whole wheat as a first ingredient and have a lot of dietary fiber.
-While you don’t have to choose a “thin-sliced” or a low-carb bread, it does tend to save you calories and carbs which you can “spend” on other parts of your meal.
+While you don’t have to choose a “thin-sliced” or a low-carb bread, those options do tend to save you calories and carbs which you can “spend” on other parts of your meal.
 Nutrition facts for all choices are for one slice of bread / one tortilla.

 Crackers and Crispbreads